pepkit/looper/docs/pipeline-interface.md

     {% if sample.FRIP_ref is defined %} --frip-ref-peaks {sample.FRIP_ref} {% endif %}
 ```

 ### compute (RECOMMENDED)

-Here, you can use a special s
+The compute section of the pipeline interface provides a way to set compute settings at the pipeline level.
+These variables can then be accessed in the command template.
+They can also be overridden by values in the PEP config, or on the command line.
+See the `compute` namespace under `command_template` above for details.
+One special attribute under `compute` is `size_dependent_variables`:

 #### size_dependent_variables

-Under `size_dependent_variables` you can specify a relative path to a tsv file that outlines variables that are modulated based on the total input file size for the sample.
+Under `size_dependent_variables` you can specify a relative path to a tsv file defining variables that are modulated based on the total input file size for the run.
 This can be used to add any variables, but is typically used to add memory, CPU, and clock time to request, modulated by input file size.

 Example: